Governed Intelligence Containers

 What a CogniMap Is

 A CogniMap declares what it is trying to be, names what it is not, preserves the failures that shaped it under review, and travels across sessions as a durable reasoning structure.
-It is designed to preserve intent, constraints, and reasoning shape across model sessions and providers, reducing dependence on any single model's improvisation.
+It does not guarantee truth.
+It makes the domain's structure, uncertainty, and allowed paths explicit.

 What CogniMaps Can Do